 Get your free recipe cheat-sheet and shopping list below:

-Do Your Shopping Online
+Save Energy and Do Your Grocery Shopping Online

-Technology is here for a reason and we need to take full advantage of it.
+Technology is here for a reason, and we need to take full advantage of it.

 One of the things that takes a crushing amount of energy as a spoonie is grocery shopping.
 From the transport, remembering everything you need, being on your feet for a long time and carrying heavy bags – it’s not ideal.